nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

 Ensure that data analysis documents are always exported in PDF format.
 Require that data analysis summaries are always written in LaTeX.
-**Combine explanatory text and data analysis code in a single document.
-Correct 	1.00** Separate figures and tables from other data analytic summaries.
+**Combine explanatory text and data analysis code in a single document. ** Separate figures and tables from other data analytic summaries.